 We now also promote the bag collection schemes on behalf of both providers amongst all residents in our houses, where the banks are unavailable.

 Customer ‘Welcome’ boxes continue to include ‘green’ items, including reusable shopping bags and reusable flasks.

 PinkSheep, our printing partner has sustainability at the heart of their business, and with them we continue to focus on improving our commitment to process

 We are part of their enhanced Ora scheme, collecting ‘Eco points’ which Pinksheep uses to off-set our impact by teaming with Ecologi to re-plant trees globally and Plastic Bank to collect ocean plastic waste.

 A number of our sites include wooden swift boxes in the eaves of the houses, and hedgehog access plan routes through the garden fences in order to accommodate the existing wildlife.

 Some of our houses in Merseyside and all our apartment schemes feature solar panels fitted to the roofs.
 The solar panels will provide energy to the houses/communal areas should energy be required whilst it is also being generated.

-Once our portal is live for all residents, we will be encouraging further resident run green initiatives such as on-site swap shop events.
+Through the My Simple Life mobile app, we will be encouraging further resident run green initiatives such as on-site swap shop events.